MingjieZhangQWQ/COS521_FinalProject/README.md

 This repository contains the full implementation of the experimental components (Sections 5 and 6) from our COS 521 final report *“Grover’s Algorithm and Quantum Search.”*
 It includes numerical simulations of Grover’s algorithm under different settings and a practical application to solving a binary Sudoku constraint satisfaction problem.

-All experiments were implemented using Python and Qiskit.
+All experiments were implemented using Python.

 ---